workshopper/learnyoureact/exercises/hello_react/problem.en.md

 `$ npm install express-react-views`

-Next, make `program.js` and write codes below into the JS file.
+Next, create `program.js` and copy the code below into the file.

 ```
 var express = require('express');